 CHM 141.
 College Chemistry.
 (3) General chemistry lecture course.
 Examines the fundamentals of atomic and molecular structure, chemical reactions and stoichiometry, properties of solutions, thermochemistry, gases, and chemical bonding.
 Students also develop ideas, experience, methodology, and skills used in the application of scientific methodology.
 Credit not given for both CHM 141R and 141.
-Prerequisite: one year of high school chemistry and a math sub-score of 22 on the ACT or 520 on the SAT, credit for MTH 025, or permission of instructor.
-IVB, LAB.
+Prerequisite: one year of high school chemistry and a math sub-score of 22 on the ACT or 530 on the SAT, credit for MTH 025 or MTH 125 or MTH 151, or Miami Math Placement Test score of 8 or higher, or permission of instructor.

 Corequisite registration in CHM 144.

 CHM 141R.
 College Chemistry.
 (4) Coordinated lecture, recitation and lab (144) to develop ideas, experience, methodology, and skills used in the application of scientific methodology.
 Framework is consideration of fundamental principles of atomic and molecular structure, chemical bonding, properties of solutions, and chemical reactions.
 Gain skills in developing hypotheses, observing chemical phenomena, collecting data, and evaluating results critically.
-Prerequisite(s): no high school chemistry and math subscore of 22 on the ACT or 520 on the SAT (offered on the regional campuses only).
+Prerequisite(s): one year of high school chemistry and math sub-score of 22 on the ACT or 530 on the SAT or higher, or completion of MTH 025 or Miami Math Placement Test of 8 or higher..
 Credit not given for both CHM 141 and 141R.
 Corequisite course: CHM 144.